 In 1874–1877, Henry Morton Stanley mounted a new expedition and took a boat along the entire shore of Lake Victoria; he established that Lake Tanganyika and the Nile were not connected in any way, and he explored the headwaters of Lake Edward.
 It was now proven that Speke had been right all along and that the Nile flowed from Lake Victoria via Ripon Falls and Murchison Falls to Lake Albert and from there to Gondokoro.

-At yovisto, you may enjoy a documentary, retracing Sir Richard Francis Burton’s and John Hanning Speke’s search for the source of the Nile River.
+At yovisto academic video search, you may enjoy a documentary, retracing Sir Richard Francis Burton’s and John Hanning Speke’s search for the source of the Nile River.

 References and Further Reading: